MarceloAraujo14/schedule-api/readme.md

 **feat/001:**
   - save a schedule
   - update schedule
-  - find all by date
+  - find all by date and attendant id
   - find by id

 **Technologies**: